 The proposed project site is located on Puerco Beach in the City of Malibu, Los Angeles County.
 Puerco Beach is characterized as a relatively narrow beach which has been developed with numerous single family residences to the east and west of the subject site.
-The Malibu/Los Angeles County Coastline Reconnaissance Study by the United States Army Corp of Engineers, dated April 1994, indicates that residential development on Puerco Beach is exposed to recurring storm damage because of the absence of a sufficiently wide protective beach and that damage to older, low-lying, and less well constructed structures is expected.
-Although the applicant's coastal engineering consultant has stated that the subject beach is an oscillating (equilibrium) beach which experiences seasonal erosion and recovery, he has also indicated that the only available engineering study which has been conducted for Puerco Beach concludes that the subject site is actually an eroding beach which has retreated landward approximately six inches per year.
-In addition, regardless of whether the subject beach is characterized as an oscillating or eroding beach, the Commission notes that the "Wave Uprush Study," prepared by Pacific Engineering Group, dated January 26, 2000, indicates that the width of the relatively narrow and sediment limited beach on site changes seasonally and that the subject beach experiences a seasonal foreshore slope movement (oscillation) by as much as 80 feet.
+The Malibu/Los Angeles County Coastline Reconnaissance Study by the United States Army Corp of Engineers, dated April 1994, indicates that residential development on Puerco Beach is exposed to recurring storm damage because of the absence of a sufficiently wide protective beach and that damage to older, low-lying, and insufficiently constructed structures is expected.
+Although the applicant's coastal engineering consultant has stated that the subject beach is an oscillating (equilibrium) beach which experiences seasonal erosion and recovery, he has also indicated that a previous engineering study conducted by Moffat and Nichols for Puerco Beach concludes that the subject site is actually an eroding beach which has retreated landward approximately six inches per year.
+In addition, regardless of whether the subject beach is characterized as an oscillating or eroding beach, the Commission notes that the "Wave Uprush Study," prepared by Pacific Engineering Group, dated March 3, 1998, indicates that the width of the relatively narrow and sediment limited beach on site changes seasonally and that the subject beach experiences a seasonal foreshore slope movement (oscillation) by as much as 60 feet.